invictus-integration/docs-ifa/versioned_docs/version-v6.0.0/dashboard/installation/dashboard-migration.md

 Once you are satisfied with the migrated data, it is advised to change the `PerformSqlDataMigration` script parameter to `0` so that the migration process is entirely skipped in subsequent releases.

 ## Dashboard URL
-The Invictus V2 release pipeline will create a new App Service dashboard resource with a -v2 suffix e.g invictus-dev-invictusdashboard-v2.
-This means that the URL of this resource will be used to access the new dashboard.
-If instead you wish to maintain your current URLs for the dashboard, the old dashboard App Service resource must be deleted from your resource group.
+The Invictus V2 release pipeline will create a new App Service Dashboard resource with a -v2 suffix e.g invictus-dev-invictusdashboard-v2.
+This means that the URL of this resource will be used to access the new Dashboard.
+If instead you wish to maintain your current URLs for the Dashboard, the old Dashboard App Service resource must be deleted from your resource group.
 Then, pass `invictusDashboardWebAppName` as a parameter to the release script, passing the name of the app service as a value.

-**NOTE: By doing this you will lose access to the old dashboard and the ability to view and query its historic data.**
+**NOTE: By doing this you will lose access to the old Dashboard and the ability to view and query its historic data.**

 ## Add Role Assignments